JemRosa/Jemmalarosa_T1A3/README.md

   - Similar to the Unix script, it sets up and activates a virtual environment and installs necessary dependencies.

 To use these scripts, run the appropriate one for your operating system after cloning the project repository.
+Breief instructions are avaliable above, or further information and instructions are avaliable in <Jemmalarosa_T1A3/docs/help.md>.